AliciaFalconCaro/DA-BesselApproachforContinuousMotorDetection/README.md

 ---

 ## Instructions for running DAOT code with your own data:
-  1. Download and add the MVGC Toolbox [2] to your MATLAB Path.
+  1. Download and add the MVGC Toolbox [2] to your MATLAB Path and initialize the Toolbox.
-  2. The Diffusion Adaptation with Orthogonal Target method (DAOT) can be found in file "".
+  2. The Diffusion Adaptation with Orthogonal Target method (DAOT) can be found in file "DA_Modeling.m".
 You can run this file once your data has been preprocessed and the Granger causality and Bessel basis function dictionary obtained.

 ## Instructions for running the examples code:
 There are 3 examples: